aws-samples/aws-appsync-calorie-tracker-workshop/2_neptune_stack/README.md

 - IAM Role with policy given dataset from S3 into Amazon Neptune.
 - An EC2 instances with Gremlin and Sparql clients installed.
 We will be using this EC2 instance and use the Gremlin traversal language to query the graph.
 - A **suggestFood** lambda function deployed in a VPC that provides food suggestions based on user activities and personal information such as BMI.
+- A **add-new-user-bmi** lambda function that gets triggered off user-table DynamoDB streams which then computes the BMI and updates the user-table with BMI

 Steps:
 - [1.1.
 Deploy the Cloudformation Stack](#11-Deploy-CloudFormation-Stack)